Pine Crest Orchard, Bilpin

 Drive time: 1h 30m

-This picturesque orchard in Bilpin has been run by the Galbraith family for 40 years.
+This picturesque orchard in Bilpin has been run by the Galbraith family for more than 40 years.
 Manager of the farm John is also an avid horticulturalist, so at different times of the year you’ll be able to spot various flowers on the property, from daffodils to cherry blossoms, as well as birdlife like rosellas, New Holland honeyeaters and parrots in all colours of the rainbow.
 But what you’re really here for are the crisp, rosy apples – and that feeling of reaching for a perfectly formed fruit and with a light twist the treasure’s yours for the taking.
 They grow different varieties throughout the year, starting with Tydemans and akanes in January, before royal gala, golden delicious, Fuji, Granny Smith and pink lady apples carry the season until late May.
-If you come at the right time, you might also be able to pick peaches, plums, pears and even kiwifruit.
-Entry is just $2, and from there you simply pay for what you pick.
+If you come at the right time, you might also be able to pick peaches, plums, pears, persimmons and even cherries.
+All apples cost $5 per kilo, and the price of other produce varies.
+This one generally open from 10am until 3pm Saturdays and Sundays, but check their Facebook page to confirm before you visit.

 Advertising